You are here

 Pointe de la Saume (3,043m)

-La Pointe de la Saume, montagne de Ceillac (Queyras)
+La Pointe de la Saume, mountain of Ceillac

 The Crête (Ridge) de la Saume, with its pinnacles, Mamelle (2,995m) and Pointe de la Saume (3,043m), is separated from Crête de la Font Sancte by the Pas du Curé (2,783m).
 Only experienced hikers should attempt this climb.